dreamgrove/dreamgrove/content/balance/FAQ.md

 ### When to respec:

-Note: Get +20 portals, they are very good for this :)
+Note: <br>Get +20 portals, they are very good for this :).
+If you do not have Portals, Dreamwalking twice will put you outside the dungeon you were in.
+Dreamwalk is an 8 second cast unaffected by haste that puts you through two loading screens.
+You can ignore one of them by queueing up the second one after the first one, which will net you a couple of more seconds depending how fast your loading screens are.

 + PF: Either after slimes before 1st boss or do not play at all.
 + ToP: You can pull 1st and 2nd pack into 1st boss, do 1 big pack after boss then respec if cds are up after boss.